Why Phoenix Homes Are Prone to Costly Slab Leaks

 Q: How long do slab leak repairs take?

-⏱️ 4-8 hours for most homes.
+⏱️ 4-8 hours for most homes

 Q: Will my insurance cover the repair?

 📑 Often yes!
-We help file claims with State Farm, Allstate, etc.
+We help file claims with State Farm, Allstate, etc

-Q: Do you serve older Phoenix neighborhoods like Coronado?
+Q: Do you serve older Phoenix neighborhoods?

 ✅ Yes!
-We specialize in historic homes with aging pipes.
+We specialize in historic homes with aging pipes

-Don’t Gamble with Phoenix’s Harsh Climate – Call APS Plumbing!
+Don’t Gamble with Phoenix’s Harsh Climate!

 Leave a Reply